 - Lunchtime and one passing period either before OR after lunch - Recess that is immediately preceding or following lunch - Breaks (a passing period in excess of 10 minutes is considered a break)

 THREE BASIC TYPES OF SCHOOL SCHEDULES:

-- 1. Same schedule every day

-- 2. Block Schedule (Blue Day/White Day)

-- 3. Modified Block (Use the calendar week that includes the count day.)
+- 1. Same schedule every day - 2.
+Block Schedule (for example: Blue Day/White Day) - 3.
+Modified Block (use the calendar week that includes Count Day)